erdogant/bnlearn/README.md

 See [LICENSE](LICENSE) for details.

 ### Donation
 This work is created and maintained in my free time.
-When you wish to sponser, all you have to do is follow this <a href="https://erdogant.github.io/donate/?currency=USD&amount=5">link</a>.
+Contributions of any kind are very appreciated. <a href="https://erdogant.github.io/donate/?currency=USD&amount=5">Sponsering</a> is also possible.